timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

 [9 Mental Stimming PDF](./mental%20stimming.(1).pdf)

-this one you do only once a month if you want
+this one is low energy way to keep track of expense.

 [Low Spoon Expense Tracker](./once-a-month-low-spoon-expense-tracker%20(1).pdf)